safetyh546/sql-challenge/README.md

 ## Final step was to query the tables
 Ran 8 queries pulling data on employees, managers, etc<br />
 Ran query on count of employees with same last names<br />

+## Bonus challenge
+used sqlaclhemy to pull data from Employee postgres database into a pandas dataframe<br />
+Created a histogram of all salaries<br />
+Created a bar chart of average salary by title<br />